We recognize your rights as an individual with unique health care needs. As our patient, you have the following rights:

 - To receive, upon request, the hospital’s written policies and procedures regarding life-saving methods and the use or withdrawal of life support mechanisms.

 - To be advised in writing of the hospital’s rules regarding the conduct of patients and visitors.
-Visitation Privileges — patient may have a person of their choice present during their hospital stay as long as the rights, safety and privacy of the other patient is no infringed upon.
+(Visitation privileges—patients may have a person of their choice present during their hospital stay as long as the rights, safety and privacy of other patients are not infringed upon.)

 - To receive a summary of your patient rights that includes the name and phone number of the hospital staff member to whom you can ask questions or complain about any possible violation of your rights.